David & Eva Kalat - based in Prague,Czech Republic - in business since 1991 - online since 1999

 For collector specimens please visit also our other shop at www.ROCKSHOP.CZ

-New comfortable express 3-5 days worldwide shipping by DHL available for orders of 200 USD and above
+New comfortable fast express 3-5 days worldwide shipping by DHL Express available

 General Terms and Conditions

 1. These General Business Terms and Conditions (hereinafter referred to as the "Business Terms") are issued pursuant to Section 1751 et seq. of Act No. 89/2012 Coll., the Civil Code (hereinafter referred to as the "Civil Code")

 Tax ID: CZ7101122853